SergeiGL/tg_bot_checks/README.md

 ## How It Works

 1. Users start a chat (/start)
-    1. The username of a sender is in the Google Sheet
+   1. The username of a sender is in the Google Sheet and not in green
       - Bot sends the payment sum (depends on how early the user started the bot) and prompts for a transaction confirmation screenshot
    2. The username of a sender is NOT in the Google Sheet
       - User is prompted that he is not in the Google Sheet
+   3. User is green in the google sheet
+      - User is prompted to relax
 2. When any image is received:
    1. The username of a sender is in the Google Sheet
-      - Image is forwarded to the specified admin account with user's position, payment sum and username
-      - Image is saved at a PostgreSQL database (see `example_db.png`)
-      - The user's name is highlighted green in the Google Sheet
-      - User receives a confirmation message and a view-only link to the Google Sheet (with his row number) to check that his username is indeed turned green.
+      - User is not green: - Image is forwarded to the specified admin account with user's position, payment sum and username - Image is saved at a PostgreSQL database (see `example_db.png`) - The user's name is highlighted green in the Google Sheet - User receives a confirmation message and a view-only link to the Google Sheet (with his row number) to check that his username is indeed turned green.
+      - User is in green:
+        - User is prompted to relax
    2. The username of a sender is NOT in the Google Sheet
       - User is prompted that he is not in the Google Sheet